Eragon22/c_who_wants_to_be_a_millionair/README.md

-# Who Wants to Be a Millionaire
+﻿# Who Wants to Be a Millionaire

-This project is a university classwork assignment for the course "InfoC � Programoz�s alapjai I." at BME EET.
+This project is a university classwork assignment for the course "Programozás alapjai I." at Budapesti Műszaki és Gazdaságtudományi Egyetem.

 ## Table of Contents
 - [Overview](#overview)